Bill 96 for English-language education in Québec

 - The Homework Club

-The College is actively working to improve its services, measures and extracurricular activities to support its students in the required learning in French.
+The College is actively working to adapt its services, measures and extracurricular activities to support its students in the required learning in French.

 International students may study in an English-language AEC or DEC program.